FNebEx/eleventy-decap/src/posts/manger-on-mcnichols.md

 Also, shout-out to Decap having a rich text editor.
 IDK if that's new or a remnant from Netlify.
 Either way, I'm for it.

 That's all I got for now.
 Peace.

+Before I dip, Boldy James "***Manger on McNichols***" is a slept on album.
+It's something that I truly enjoyed when it dropped during the pandemic.
+For me, it got overshadowed by "***The Versace Tape***" But three years later, I'm resisting it and it's a solid ass album that people need to talk about.